 Pencils: Carmine Infantino.
 Inks: Murphy Anderson.
 Letters:

-Comics.
 Pencils, Inks: Dick Giordano (left); Mike Grell (right).
-Letters: Gaspar
+Letters: Gaspar Saladino (both).

 Covers to Justice League of America #21 and Justice League of America #22 © 1963 and characters TM/® DC Comics.
 Pencils: Mike Sekowsky (left); Murphy Anderson (right).
 Inks: Murphy Anderson (both).
 Letters: Ira Schnapp (both).
-Script: Julius Schwartz?
 Colors: Unknown.
+Editing: Julius Schwartz.

 This week’s Flash episode borrowed the “Flash of Two Worlds” name from its comics inspiration, and its highlight — when my eternal inner child let out the transcendental, metaphysical squee referenced earlier — came the fleeting moment homage was paid to that cover of Flash #123.
 Merely seeing Jay Garrick embodied onscreen in a smart real-world, present-day spin on his familiar outfit was a thrill, of course; I didn’t expect the indescribably cool sight of his trademark winged helmet skidding through the temporal vortex in last season’s finale to be more than a wink to fans like me before plans for this season were unveiled.
 And while I can’t help wishing Jay was a slightly older, white-templed fellow, my only real quibble with the episode was — no matter how much it might’ve made sense in story terms — Barry’s initial, ongoing mistrust of him.
 Flash isn’t perfect television and it certainly takes liberties with the source material, even accounting for the fact that said source material includes over 60 years (now perhaps over 75 years) of history often rewritten, but on the whole it’s more faithful in spirit than my 6-year-old or even 26-year-old self would ever have dared to dream.